 The engine encrypts outgoing traffic based on the SPX encryption template and decrypts incoming traffic based on the email settings.
 The email engine sends packets to the antivirus engine for malware processing and the anti-spam engine for a spam check.

 The reverse proxy processes incoming connections to web applications hosted within the network.

 SlowPath identifies the WAF rule based on the port and destination IP address, which is a WAN interface or public IP address, and transfers the packets to the WAF engine.
 The WAF engine communicates with the database and applies the settings and modifications specified in the WAF rule, such as an HTML rewrite.
 It then responds to the client (for example, a web browser).

 If form-based authentication is configured, the WAF engine shows a sign-in page, performing reverse proxy authentication.
 After the user is authenticated, the WAF engine performs the modifications specified.

 The engine shows an error page if the domain name isn't configured in WAF.
 An error page is also shown when the WAF engine blocks requests based on malware scan or common threat filter (CTF) results.
 WAF traffic isn't offloaded to FastPath.

 This component contains antivirus scanning and zero-day protection.

-Antivirus scanning takes place for web, FTP, email, and WAF traffic.
+Antivirus scanning occurs for web, FTP, email, and WAF traffic.
 Sophos Firewall performs streaming antivirus scanning.
-If the DPI engine passes a verdict that the traffic is safe, antivirus scanning doesn't take place for traffic flowing through the DPI engine.
+If the DPI engine verifies that the traffic is safe, antivirus scanning doesn't take place for traffic flowing through the DPI engine.